 Access control can greatly improve security.
 If systems don’t have unnecessary access privileges, they can’t do as much damage if they’re breached.
-If past policy has been to assume that everything inside the network can be trusted, the policy seriously needs revision.
+If past policy has been to assume that everything inside the network can be trusted, the policy seriously needs revision during your technology review.

 Events such as floods and fires can destroy a business’s on-premises IT systems.
 Without a recovery plan, they’re likely to destroy the business itself.
-A disaster recovery plan is necessary to survive such eventualities.
+A disaster recovery plan is a necessary part of business IT considerations to survive such eventualities.

-It requires more than just backup.
-The plan needs to consider how much downtime is acceptable, and whether it will be possible to get systems running again in that time frame.
-A cloud-based failover can greatly reduce the worst-case downtime.
+This plan requires more than just backup.
+It needs to consider how much downtime is acceptable, and whether it will be possible to get systems running again in that time frame.
+A cloud-based failover can greatly reduce the worst-case downtime scenario.

 Cloud issues have already come up in the previous points, but a cloud strategy needs to be an item of its own in the review of business IT considerations.
 Many businesses are moving large parts of their IT operations to cloud services.
 That approach eases the need for hardware, makes it easy to increase users or usage, and requires less ongoing management.

 Cloud services vary in their reliability, security, and support.
 It’s important to select a trustworthy provider and make sure that information will be at least as secure as it was on the premises.
 Knowing how to choose the right deployment model for your business can be tricky ― the easiest way of understanding cloud deployment is that it entails determining “where your data and systems will live.”